 By late March though, things start to wind down.
 The snow is a tad bit warmer.
 The snow sticks more.

 By April, the last skis are done (with the occasional late Spring ski) and I am again getting ready for hiking season.

 The last weekend of March and the first weekend of April were all about skiing.
 The middle weekends in April is being taken up with travel (business or vacation) and the last weekend in April is for a trip to the Comanche Grasslands.
 These weekends may very well be the last skis of the season….

-The first ski was a tour at Brainard Lake with some friends and a past partner.
+The first ski was a tour at Brainard Lake with some friends and someone.

 At Christmas, I had purchased some touring skis for her.
 She enjoyed the lighter gear and 'hiking as skiing' concept of Nordic gear.
 When she asked me about THE RING, I said with a smile on my face that new skis are the same thing, right? 🙂

-In any case, it was good to have a past partner out with us.
+In any case, it was good to have someone out with us.
 As it was the first time we had seen many people since we had become officially engaged, many congratulations were given in the beautiful late winter weather.